Kid Cannabis: Production

 The film was inspired by an article on the real Nate Norman written by Mark Binelli for Rolling Stone magazine, which was published in 2005.
 The story is based on the life of Nate Norman, an overweight high-school dropout and pizza delivery man in Coeur d'Alene, Idaho, who built a multimillion-dollar business smuggling marijuana from Canada before eventually getting caught and sentenced to prison for 12 years.
 He was released early and is currently living in Coeur d’Alene.

 Some scenes were shot in a marijuana-growing facility in Canada, to which the crew was driven in a van with blacked-out windows.

-Music video

-On October 5, 2014 rapper Andrew Canton released a music video of the movie on his YouTube page.

 Reception

 It also has a rating of 54 on Metacritic based on six reviews, indicating "average or mixed reviews."
 The Los Angeles Times noted that despite the portrayal, protagonist Nate is not treated sympathetically by the creators of the film.
 They also noted that Ron Perlman's performance was excellent.
 Slant Magazine praised director Stockwell for capturing the "half-baked hubris that often accompanies adolescence."
 The New York Times thought that the younger cast and Ron Perlman had a good performance, but didn't like the voice-over due to it feeling "forced and unfunny".
 The Hollywood Reporter enjoyed the performances, but didn't think it handled the genre shift very well.

 Box Office Mojo lists total domestic theater sales, in one theater as $5,565.